OmidAmiriE/Poly-n-catenane-Chain-Simulator/README.md

 Please refer to the following publication for further information.

 Wang et al, "Isolated chains of single-crystalline linear poly[n]catenanes exhibit unique mechanical damping" 2025 For correspondence, please contact the corresponding authors listed on the manuscript.
-For technical details about this simulation, feel free to contact Omid Amiri on github at: github.com/OmidAmiriE or by e-mail: omid.f.amiri@gmail.com
+For technical details about this simulation, feel free to contact Omid Amiri on GitHub at: github.com/OmidAmiriE or by e-mail: omid.f.amiri@gmail.com

 Brief Technical Description
 ---